neuralvis/elpa-mirror/stable-melpa/helm-atoms-readme.txt

 Customization

 `helm-atoms-search-sequences'
-Search atoms bound to sequences (lists, vectors).
+Search atoms bound to sequences (lists, vectors) if non-nil.
 More thorough search, but worse performance.